-Kohler said providing every student with a laptop, allowed them to work with teaching simulations, become more engaged with the material and improved their learning experience.
+Kohler said providing every student with a laptop, allowed them to work with teaching simulations, become more engaged with the material and improve their learning experience.

 In Haslett, there isn’t a technology millage, so taxpayers aren’t supplying money for resources such as the number of laptops needed to provide one for every student, Kohler said.

-This led the district to apply for a grant from the Dart Foundation, which this is not the first time Dart grant to Haslett.
+This led the district to apply for a grant from the Dart Foundation, which this is not the first time Dart offered funding to Haslett.